Perform graphical testing under group sequential design for one or multiple endpoints. See Maurer & Bretz (2013).

 Arguments

-a data frame.
+statsa data frame.
 It must contain the following columns:

-integer.
+orderinteger.
 P-values (among others) of hypotheses that can be tested at the same time (e.g., an interim, or final analysis) should be labeled with the same order number.
 If a hypothesis is not tested at a stage, simply don't put it in

-character.
+statswith that order number.hypothesescharacter.
 Name of hypotheses to be tested.
 They should be identical to those when calling

-nominal p-values.
+GraphicalTesting$new.pnominal p-values.

-observed number of events or samples at test.
+infoobserved number of events or samples at test.
 These will be used to compute information fractions in group sequential design.

-integers.
+max_infointegers.
 Maximum information at test.
 At interim,

-.
+max_infoshould be equal toplanned_max_infowhen callingGraphicalTesting$new.
 At the final stage of a hypothesis, one can update it with observed numbers.

 Method test()

-test hypotheses using p-values (and other information in stats
+test hypotheses using p-values (and other information in stats)

 base on the current graph.
 Users can call this function multiple times.